flagshippioneering/flash_ipa/README.md

 # FlashIPA

 Official implementation of FlashIPA, which enhances the efficiency of the IPA module.
 Our module **reduces training and inference time** and **memory requirements** of standard models.
-It also facilitates training on **longer sequences exceeding 10,000 in length**.

 ![scalling](img/scaling.jpg)